chickensoft-games/GoDotNet/README.md

 GoDotNet provides a simple state machine implementation that emits a C# event when the state changes (since [Godot signals are more fragile](#signals-and-events)).
 If you try to update the machine to a state that isn't a valid transition from the current state, it throws an exception.
 The machine requires an initial state to avoid nullability issues during construction.

 State machines are not extensible — instead, GoDotNet almost always prefers the pattern of [composition over inheritance][composition-inheritance].
 The state machine relies on state equality to determine if the state has changed to avoid issuing unnecessary events.
-Using `record` types for the state allows this to happen automatically.
+Using `record` or other value types for the state makes equality checking work automatically for free.

 States used with a state machine must implement `IMachineState<T>`, where T is just the type of the machine state.
-Your machine states can optionally implement `CanTransitionTo(IMachineState state)`, which should return true if the given "next state" is a valid transition.
+Your machine states can optionally implement the method `CanTransitionTo(IMachineState state)`, which should return true if the given "next state" is a valid transition.
 Otherwise, the default implementation returns `true` to allow transitions to any state.

 To create states for use with a machine, create an interface which implements `IMachineState<IYourInterface>`.
 Then, create record types for each state which implement your interface, optionally overriding `CanTransitionTo` for any states which only allow transitions to specific states.